AmpelProject/Ampel-core/src/ampel/pipeline/t3/sergeant/README.md

 ## Functions for pushing/pulling the Marshall (scanning page)
 Tested on python 2.7

-First, creat a config file called ~/.ptfconfig.cfg in your home dir with the following content.
+Either creat a config file called ~/.ptfconfig.cfg in your home dir with the following content.
 ```
 [Marshal]
 user = your_username_on_marshal
 passw = your_password
 ```
 ```
+or supply user/password directly

 import marshal_functions

 prog_name = 'ZTF Science Validation'